-The IUPAC definition of the colloidal state can be written as follows: “The colloidal state is the state of subdivision in which molecules or polymolecular particles having at least one dimension in the range of 1 nanometre and 1 micrometre, are dispersed in some medium“.
+The IUPAC definition of the colloidal state can be written as follows: “The colloidal state is the state of subdivision in which molecules or polymolecular particles having at least one dimension in the range of 1 nanometre to 1 micrometre, are dispersed in some medium“.
 Colloids usually feature substances that are evenly dispersed in another.
-In such mixtures, the substance that is dispersed is referred to as the dispersed phase whereas the substance through which it is dispersed is called the continuous phase.
+In such mixtures, the substance that is dispersed is referred to as the dispersed phase, whereas the substance through which it is dispersed is called the continuous phase.

 Table of Contents